 Can the IRS Garnish Your SSI or SSDI Payments?

-There are two different types of federally administered disability benefits: SSI and SSDI.
-SSI is a federal program funded by general tax revenues that help blind and disabled individuals with little or no income.
+There are two different federal programs that provide disability benefits: SSI and SSDI.
+SSI is a federal program the general tax revenues pay for to help blind and disabled individuals with little or no income.
 The SSI program offers monthly financial assistance to the poorest Americans with few available resources, even if they have never worked.